Caivy/media-cli/README.md

 # media-cli

-media-cli is a command-line tool that allows you to watch anime and drama directly from your terminal.
-It provides a convenient and streamlined way to search and stream your favorite anime and drama series without leaving the command line.
+🚀 Media-CLI: Your command line companion for anime and drama! 🌟

+Streamline your binge-watching experience with Media-CLI.
+Say goodbye to tab overload and hello to convenience. 📺💻

+Discover, select, and stream your favorite shows effortlessly, all from your terminal.
+No distractions, just pure entertainment. 😎🍿

+Let Media-CLI be your guide to a world of anime and drama.
+Let the binge-watching begin! 🌟🎬

 ## Features